 Learn how to surf

 It only takes a single lesson to get most people standing on a board and the sense of achievement is immense.
 If you’ve tried and failed before, it’s worth checking out the Ombe method: ocean, mind, body, equipment.

 Try paddle boarding

 A more sedate sport than surfing, paddle boarding works your core and allows you to take in the scenery.
-As long as you avoid choppy water, this is a beginner friendly adventure.
+As long as you avoid choppy water, this is an easy access adventure for beginners.

 Throw a frisbee around

-Takes next to no preparation and can last for hours, the humble frisbee is a classic entry onto the summer bucket list of ideas.
+Playing frisbee takes next to no preparation and can last for hours; the humble frisbee is a classic entry onto the summer bucket list of ideas.

 Try yoga outdoors at sunrise